codeless/ScriptJoiner/README.md

 # Other methods to join PHP scripts

 Using PHC, the open source PHP Compiler at http://www.phpcompiler.org/, it should be possible to combine many php scripts into a single file.

+# Detailed description

+ScriptJoiner is just a configurable PrettyPrinter for PHP.

 # Credits and Bugreports